carlos9310/pointer-generator/data/url_lists/README.md

-Note: all_train.txt is simply the concatenation of cnn_wayback_training_urls.txt and dailymail_wayback_training_urls.txt.
+Note: all_train.txt is the url of cnn and dailymail for training .

 Similarly for validation and test sets.